orbitjs/orbit/README.md

 applications such as offline operation, maintenance and synchronization of local caches, undo / redo stacks and ad hoc editing contexts.

-Orbit relies heavily on promises, events and low-level transforms.

 ## Goals

 * Support any number of different data sources in an application and